Works

 Biography

-Mysticism, movement, and drama breeze through Israfil’s latest collection of work as he crafts a harmonious marriage of local encounters with neo-latin cultural influences.
-Inspiration from baroque masters is apparent in the strong contrasts between light and shadow, or chiaroscuro, of Israfil’s paintings.
+Portraiture, movement, and drama breeze through Israfil’s collection of works as he crafts a harmonious marriage of encounters with various cultural influences.
+Inspiration from artists like Frida Kahlo and various renaissance masters is apparent throughout his works.
+Israfil's works reflect a range of nuanced emotions, including self-criticism, obsession, and intimate portrayals of love, grief and loss.

-Israfil Ridhwan graduated from the Nanyang Academy of Fine Arts 2020 with a Diploma in Fine Arts and has since shown in group exhibitions including Little Red Dot – Singapore Edition (2022), Fresh Take (2021) and held his first solo exhibition, The Divine Comedy in 2021 at Cuturi Gallery.
+Israfil Ridhwan graduated from the Nanyang Academy of Fine Arts (2020) with a Diploma in Fine Arts and has since participated in group exhibitions including, Art SG (2023) and (2024), Summer Group Show (2023), Little Red Dot – Singapore and London Edition (2022), Fresh Take (2021).
+Israfil held his first solo exhibition, The Divine Comedy in 2021 and his second solo show Spaces In-Between in 2023 at Cuturi Gallery.

 Exhibitions